 * In 2000, CASA became part of the European Aerospace & Defense System (EADS), to become known as EADS-CASA.
 In 2009, EADS-CASA became a primary component of the new Airbus Military organization, which in late 2013 became a component of Airbus Defense & Space, one of the three parts of the Airbus Group.
 It is simplest just to call the post-2009 organization "Airbus", and not worry about the convoluted details.

-The very last C-212 to be produced by Airbus was rolled out in early 2013, but IAE continues to sell an updated "NC-212" variant, introduced in 2012.
+The very last C212 to be produced by Airbus was rolled out in early 2013, but IAE continues to sell an updated "NC212" variant, introduced in 2012.
 This series features updated avionics, and also commercial passenger seating increased from 25 to 28.
-How much longer IAE will continue to build the NC-212 is hard to say, but it is a very useful and cost-effective aircraft, which means it's likely to be in service for a long time more.
+The Philippines Air Force has obtained a number of NC212s in military utility configuration.
+How much longer IAE will continue to build the NC212 is hard to say, but it is a very useful and cost-effective aircraft, which means it's likely to be in service for a long time more.

-IAE is working on an "N219" 19-seat twin-turboprop short-haul airliner, targeted at Indonesian domestic operators.
-Imagery shows a machine that has a clear resemblance to the C-212, but IAE says it is a "clean sheet" design, and distinctly differs from the C-212 in features such as a large double loading door on the left rear side of the fuselage.
-The program has suffered delays, and no prototype has been flown as of yet.BACK_TO_TOP
+IAE is developing an "N-219" 19-seat twin-turboprop short-haul airliner, targeted at Indonesian domestic operators.
+It has a clear resemblance to the C212, but IAE says it is a "clean sheet" design, and distinctly differs from the C212 in features such as a large double loading door on the left rear side of the fuselage.
+The program has suffered delays, but a prototype finally took to the air on 16 August 2017.BACK_TO_TOP

-The C-212 proved a useful machine for ocean patrol or search and rescue (SAR).
-Mexico, Portugal, Sweden, Spain, the Sudan, Uruguay (from Portugal), Venezuela, and Vietnam obtained C-212 maritime patrol machines, the name "Patrullero" being associated with the role.
-The Mexican Navy Patrulleros were based on the Series 200 and featured Raytheon Seavue radar, the Airbus "Fully Integrated Tactical System (FITS)", an infrared imager turret, and bubble side windows for visual observation.
+The C212 proved a useful machine for ocean patrol or search and rescue (SAR).
+Mexico, Portugal, Sweden, Spain, the Sudan, Uruguay (from Portugal), Venezuela, and Vietnam obtained C212 maritime patrol machines, the name "Patrullero" being associated with the role.
+The Mexican Navy Patrulleros were based on the Series 200 and featured Raytheon Seavue radar, the Airbus "Fully Integrated Tactical System (FITS)", a forward-looking infrared imager (FLIR) turret, and bubble side windows for visual observation.